 The right software finds the best value bets and makes wagers based on your specifications.

 Realistically, you need the aid of technology to win long-term.
 Not only do bookmakers have access to sophisticated software, so do many of your rivals on the exchanges!
-It is no exaggeration to say that without value betting automation, your chances of success are extremely slim.
+It is no exaggeration to say that without automation, your chances of success are extremely slim.

 You need a bot on the exchange because the market moves so quickly.
 A bot can be the difference between finding a value bet and losing the opportunity.
-The best bot types for value betting include:
+The best bot types for betting include:

 - Data gathering scrapers.